leh kem' beeYour browser does not support the audio element. Speaker icon

 IMPORTANT SAFETY INFORMATION

-• Consider the benefit of LEQEMBI for the treatment of Alzheimer’s disease and potential risk of serious adverse events associated with ARIA when deciding to initiate treatment with LEQEMBI.
+• Consider the benefit of LEQEMBI for the treatment of AD and the potential risk of serious ARIA events when deciding to initiate treatment with LEQEMBI.

 EXPAND COLLAPSE